MRayane/Data-Cleaning-Analysis-SQL-Tableau/README.md

 ---

-This README provides a structured overview of your project and highlights key components like the Tableau dashboard and SQL cleaning process.
-Let me know if you’d like to adjust anything further!
+This version highlights your Tableau interactivity with screenshots while keeping the README structured and informative.